arjunyel/angular-spacex-graphql-codegen/README.md

    Make sure to delete the default template in `src/app/app.component.html`

-1. Install the [Apollo VS Code plugin](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) and in the root of the project add a file `apollo.config.js`
+1. Install the [Apollo VS Code plugin](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) and in the root of the project add `apollo.config.js`

    ```javascript
    module.exports = {